China

 This was Kaitlyn’s favorite city and we actually decided to extend our stay here an additional week.
 That meant we would spend Christmas here.
 The city celebrated a lot more than we would have guessed.
 There were Christmas trees and lights everywhere, and all the malls and common areas were playing Christmas music.

 On Christmas Eve, we found a jazz concert at the JZ Club.
-He was a jazz musician from Spain who, at the end of the night, desperately tried to get the audience to sing along to “Feliz Navidad.”
+The main guy was a jazz musician from Spain who, at the end of the night, desperately tried to get the audience to sing along to “Feliz Navidad.”
 The majority of the crowd couldn’t understand him or the song, but it was really funny hearing everyone try their best for him.
 Not our typical holiday, but one we won’t forget any time soon.

 Final Thoughts